yamchips/issue-tracker/Learning-notes.md

 Then modify /api/auth/[...nextauth]/route.ts file as suggested in the example.
 Add a ! mark after the variable to dismiss the error.

+### Add the prisma adapter

+Refer to this [page](https://authjs.dev/getting-started/adapters/prisma) but slightly change code to:

+`npm i @next-auth/prisma-adpater@1.0.7`

+In [...nextauth]/route.ts, add prisma adapter as shown in the above page.
+Add session strategy to 'jwt'.

+Then copy the user model to schema.prisma file.

+Then create a migration. `npx prisma migrate dev`

+If we meet an error, go to Application panel and delete the cookies from previous login.

 ## Further work

 1. Update the status of an issue in edit issue page